TOP TEA TIMES AROUND THE WORLD

 The Peninsula New York On Fifth Avenue, in the Gotham Lounge.

 The Plaza hotel In The Palm Court, on Fifth Avenue at Central Park.

 The Russian Tea Room Midtown.
 Plus vegetarian, gluten-free, and children’s tea menus.

 Tea & Sympathy In West Village.

 Alice’s Teacup Upper East Side and Upper West Side.

-The Heathman Hotel On Broadway, downtown; Russian tea service with live jazz.
+The Heathman Hotel In the Tea Court Lounge, in Headwaters restaurant, on Broadway, downtown.
+Experience an exquisite Russian tea service with live jazz.